jwatte/jsframework/README.md

     </script>

-You should include modules for whatever non-core functionality you need. jsframework is explicitly lightweight and doens't impose policy -- this is a good thing!
+You should include modules for whatever non-core functionality you need. jsframework is explicitly lightweight and doesn't impose policy -- this is a good thing!

 Share it!